 Get active on your holiday

 If you prefer to do something a little more energetic on your holiday, there are plenty of options in Krabi.
 Try your hand at rock climbing in the amazing setting of Railay and Tonsai.
-If heights aren’t your thing, rent a sea kayak and explore the wonderful Hong Islands or the bay at Ao Thalane.
+If heights aren’t your thing, take a tour by sea kayak and explore the outstanding natural beauty of the nearby Phang Nga Bay or explore the wonderful Hong Islands or the bay at Ao Thalane.
 Alternatively, take to two wheels and explore the delights of Krabi by bicycle.
 Shorter tours can be arranged via Krabi Eco Cycle or for an extended trip around Krabi and southern Thailand check out the itineraries from specialist tour operator Spice Roads.

 Take in the panoramic views at Wat Tham Suea